lucasjinreal/ImageTokenizer/README.md

 Welcome to the **ImageTokenizer** repository! 🎉 This Python package is designed to simplify the process of image and video tokenization, a crucial step for various applications such as image/video generation and understanding.
 We provide a variety of popular tokenizers with a simple and unified interface, making your coding experience seamless and efficient. 🛠️

+> ⚠️💡 Note that this project is still in its early stages of development.
+We welcome any contributions from the community to help us improve and expand the package.
+Please make sure **star** and **fork** the repository if you find it useful.
+We are tacking on some awesome applications with `imagetokenizer` such as image/video generation and understanding.
+Stay tuned!

 ## Features

 - **Unified Interface**: A consistent API for all supported tokenizers.